 NOT Just Saying: Carol’s comments on feminism, fashion, food and folly

-Please note that any advertisements which appear below my posts are not indicative of any endorsement by the author.
-They are placed there by a WordPress algorithm.
+Please note that any advertisements which appear below these posts are placed there by a WordPress algorithm.
+They are not indicative of any endorsement by the author.